-This program provides aid to students who are recent high school graduates enrolling in an eligible program full-time OR part time and are employed in an approved work-based learning program OR adult learners (20 and older) starting an eligible program at least part-time that have applied for all other available aid, and plan to earn a credential for a high-demand job.
+This program provides aid to students who are residents of the state of Iowa; Unites States citizens or nations or U.S. permanent residents or other eligible noncitizens (as stipulated for Federal Student Aid eligibility). recent high school graduates enrolling in an eligible program full-time OR part time and are employed in an approved work-based learning program OR adult learners (20 and older) starting an eligible program at least part-time that have applied for all other available aid, and plan to earn a credential for a high-demand job.
 This program is intended to cover remaining gap between federal and state grant/s scholarships and tuition and qualified fees.
-Applicants mush complete the Iowa Financial Aid Application and the FAFSA prior to July 1st.
+Applicants must complete the Iowa Financial Aid Application (https://icaps. iowacollegeaid.gov/ICAPS/ApplicationProcess/ApplicationMainPage.aspx) and the FAFSA (studentaid.gov) prior to July 1st.
 The 2020-2021 maximum award is \$5,000 for student enrolled full-time and pro-rated for part-time enrollment.
 In the event that available state funds are insufficient to pay the full amount of each approved grant, the Iowa College Student Aid Commission has the authority to administratively reduce the award.
 Recipients of the Future Ready Iowa Grant must meet certain criteria to keep your grant.
 Recipients are also encouraged to participate in a volunteer mentor program - visit IowaCollegeAid.gov/FutureReadyGrantOngoing.